torabzadeh/sdaza/01research.md

 ### Chile Re-entry study (with Pilar Larroulet and Catalina Droppelmann)

 <blockquote>The study, funded by the San Carlos de Maipo Foundation, is an intensive longitudinal data collection of a sample of about 300  women leaving prison in Santiago, Chile.
-We are using interviews over a period of a year to examine the employment, family life, housing, and health of women just released from prison, but also, qualitative interviews to examine in more detail the re-entry experience.
+We are using interviews over a period of a year to examine the employment, family life, housing, and health of women just released from prison, but also, qualitative interviews to examine in more detail re-entry experience.
 We are in the early stages of the project, designing questionnaire and organizing the fieldwork. </blockquote>

 <b>